fredericbonnet/helena/docs/pages/helena-dialect/commands/scope.md

 scope ?name? body
 ```

-The `scope` command creates a new command that will execute a script in
+The `scope` command creates a new command that will encapsulate a child
-its own child scope.
+scope.

 ## <a id="scope-specifications"></a>Specifications